 What Is Tempeh?

 Tempeh is made from cooked and slightly fermented soybeans and formed into a patty, similar to a very firm veggie burger.
-Many commercially prepared brands add other grains, such as barley, and also add spices and extra flavors.
-Although tempeh is made from soy, it has a unique taste and is mildly flavorful on its own, unlike tofu.
+Most commercially prepared brands of tempeh add other grains, such as barley, and there are many varieties available.

 How to Use Tempeh

-Nutritional Value of Tempeh:
+What is the Nutritional Value of Tempeh?